stargate-bukkit/Stargate-Bukkit/README.md

 > currently support your language, please submit a translation [here](https://sgrewritten.org/translate)!

 # Changes
+#### \[Version 0.11.5.6] Unified Legacy Fork
+- Fixed a potential stack trace experienced when disabling Dynmap
+- Fixed some problems related to negative economy transactions.
+- Fixed an exception occuring when negative yaw values are encountered.
+- Updated the about command and added a debug command.

 #### \[Version 0.11.5.5] Unified Legacy Fork
 - Hotfix for a compatibility issue preventing the plugin from working on most pre-1.20 server jars.